By Adam Jusko, ProudMoney.com, firstname.lastname@example.org

 The lesson for me in all this was one of value.
 It may be hard to fathom the amount of money top actors make, but what you see when you’re close to the action is how much is riding on their ability to perform.
 Not just once, but over and over again, doing the same scene repeatedly so it can be shot from different angles, playing it different ways so the director has multiple choices when editing.
 And being on a movie set is much less fun-and-games than you’d think — there is time pressure to get everything done on a certain schedule, because every extra day means paying 100s of people.
 The vibe can get a little cranky.
 There is value in having actors that have “been there, done that” and will hit their marks, know their lines, can always be trusted, regardless of the pressure to perform.
 (Of course it doesn’t hurt if audiences love them, too.)

 Living here in Cleveland, I see something similar in LeBron James.
+(Since this was originally published, LeBron has left the Cleve 😕.)
 The man makes ridiculous amounts of money; it’s easy to say no human should make so much.
 But he makes that money because others believe they are getting value for the money they pay him.
 Whether that’s the owner who gets his Quicken Loans Arena mentioned every time LeBron’s on a nationally-televised game, or the companies that pay him to advertise their products, or the corporations that pay for those floor seats, or even the competing teams whose arenas fill up when LeBron comes to town.
 It all revolves around LeBron.
 That’s pressure.
 But every time he does his thing — and he rarely fails to perform — everyone feels like they got their money’s worth.
 He might even be underpaid 🙂

 You and I will probably never reach the earning heights of Kevin Costner or LeBron James.
 But we can consistently strive to become more valuable.
 To be the person that everyone counts on in our domain.
 To hone our skills so that we are one of very few people that can do the job at the highest level.
 Every time we add to our skill set, we separate ourselves a little bit more from the pack, getting to a place where other people either can’t or won’t go.